Midwives Brew – Is It a Safe Way to Induce Labour?

 • Raspberry leaf tea: Raspberry leaf tea is believed to help tone the uterus and prepare it for labour.
 It is recommended that women drink one to three cups of raspberry leaf tea per day from 32 weeks of pregnancy onwards.

 The last days of your pregnancy may feel longer than months, and you may feel overwhelmed with the temptation to see your little baby.
-Still, it is advisable to wait for the completion of pregnancy term before going for Midwives brew to accelerate your labour.
+Still, it is advisable to wait for the completion of the pregnancy term before going for the midwives brew to accelerate your labour.
 It is safe and natural; however, your body might not be ready for delivery, so patience is the key to successful delivery and a healthy baby.
 Enjoy your days of pregnancy and take your doctor’s advice to take Midwives brew.

 Also Read:

-Does Tea Help for Inducing Labour?
+Does Tea Help for Inducing Labour

 Foods That Will Help You to Induce Labour Naturally